-The MOMS (Mental health Outreach for Mothers) Partnership® is a multi-neighborhood, community-driven partnership that is developing interventions to meet the mental health needs of single mothers in at-risk neighborhoods.
+The MOMS (Mental health Outreach for MotherS) Partnership® is a multi-neighborhood, community-driven partnership that is developing interventions to meet the mental health needs of under-resourced, overburdened mothers in at-risk neighborhoods.
 Based in New Haven, Connecticut, the project tests the hypothesis that combining basic needs services with mental health and economic security services for mothers will decrease stress and increase parenting capacity.

 Mothers everywhere face complex challenges as they strive to raise children.
 In New Haven, over 1,000 mothers report that these challenges most commonly involve: (a) a mother’s ability to meet her family’s basic needs, (b) stress, and (c) social isolation.
 These factors can strain parenting capacity, making it difficult for mothers to provide their children with the secure, reliable relationships that are integral to preventing adverse childhood outcomes.